Introducing our new series of short, spotlight webinars exploring how our theory of change approach can be applied in different areas of work.

 New to our theory of change approach?

-If you are new to our approach to theories of change, we encourage you to watch our introductory webinar before attending, because we’ll be jumping straight into a worked example without going into the detail behind it.
+If you are new to our theory of change approach, we encourage you to watch our introductory webinar before attending our spotlight webinars, because we’ll be jumping straight into a worked example without going into the detail behind it.